-Most onlookers who don’t already know will look into Blue Pool’s waters and believe it to be around five feet, or ten feet, maybe fifteen feet at the deepest.
+Most onlookers who don’t already know will look into Blue Pool’s waters and believe it to be around five feet or ten feet, maybe fifteen feet at the deepest.
 Blue Pool is, in fact, thirty feet deep.

 And while it might be obvious to say, this is not a swimming pool.
 There’s no gradual slope back to safety.
 You can’t rely on being able to propel yourself from the floor back to the surface.
-And if you’re sunk deep, that makes it even harder for someone to rescue you – because they will then also be 30 feet deep in water cold enough to kill you.
+And if you’re sunk deep, that makes it even harder for someone to rescue you – because they will also be 30 feet deep in water cold enough to kill you.

 … While Also Deceptively Shallow

 The now infamous tragedy of the University of Oregon tennis star who perished after making the 60-foot cliff jump into Blue Pool is sometimes told in two different ways.
 Some attribute his death to the cold water, but the truth is that his face collided with a rock just below the surface and he lost consciousness instantly.
-He then sunk to the bottom of the frigid pool and drowned.
+He then sank to the bottom of the frigid pool and drowned.

 Blue Pool is a gorgeous and unique part of Oregon’s landscape, and it is truly breathtaking to see it in-person.
 This is not to dissuade hikers, tourists, or campers from visiting this beautiful place.
 We at That Oregon Life just want people to be as safe and as educated as possible, and to always leave nature the way you found it.